flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteConditionalForwarder
-### Deletes a conditional forwarder that has been set up for your AWS directory.
+> Deletes a conditional forwarder that has been set up for your AWS directory.<br/>

 #### Input Parameters
 * `Action` - _required_